tungtngyn/team031-project/team031final/README.txt

 APPENDIX

+Note:
+- The Jupyter Notebooks and Python Scripts were developed independently of the app itself.
+- Thus, you may need to update filepaths inside the code itself depending on where you run the script / notebook.

 DATA
 - Download the csv file from Kaggle (https://www.kaggle.com/datasets/bhavikjikadara/us-airline-flight-routes-and-fares-1993-2024/data)
   - Note you will need a create a Kaggle account to downloads